Skip to content

 Coding Clash: From Snippets to Systems

 Coding is where dreams die or soar, and these models deliver drama.
 Qwen 2.5-Coder-32B generates clean Python, Rust, even Solidity, with realistic bug-fixes and repo-level awareness.
 Test it on LeetCode hard?
-75% solve rate.
 Multi-file projects?
 It scaffolds Django apps with tests, thanks to that code-heavy pretraining.
-Speed demons love it—7B infers at 100+ tokens/sec on a single RTX 4090.
+Speed demons love it—7B infers quickly on modern GPUs.

 Claude 4.5?
 It’s the surgeon.
 In Cursor integrations, devs report it refactoring 10K-line monoliths flawlessly, inventing algorithms on-the-fly, and handling edge cases humans miss.
-That 80.9% SWE-bench isn’t fluff—it’s fixing real GitHub issues end-to-end.
-Autonomy mode lets it loop: Plan, code, test, debug, repeat—for 40 hours straight.
+SWE-bench results show it fixing real GitHub issues end-to-end.
+Autonomy mode lets it loop: Plan, code, test, debug, repeat.
 Downside?
 Latency spikes on bursts.

 Coding ScenarioQwen 2.5 StrengthsClaude 4.5 StrengthsIdeal For